Summary: in this tutorial, you’ll learn about the Python ternary operator and how to use it to make your code more concise.

 Code language: Python (python)

-To make it more concise, you can use an alternative syntax like this:
+To make it more concise, you can use an alternative syntax of the if...else

 Code language: Python (python)